plamorg/voltproxy/README.md

 - For services that redirect to a remote URL, provide the `redirect` field.
 - For services running in Docker containers, provide the `container` field.
   The `container` field should include the name, network, and port of the container.
+- Middlewares can optionally be attached to any service.

 ## 🌟 Future Improvements